kirandevappa/kiran-resume/index.md

 ### **Digital Product Manager | Volvo Group**
 **Götebörg, Sweden | June 2025 - Present**
 **Project: Vehicle Software Factory**
+- Working with a portfolio of next-gen platforms and applications that cater to the needs of the future, spanning across trucks, buses and construction equipments, both for R&D and Aftermarket setup.
-- Define and execute product strategy and vision for digital platforms, aligning with business goals and needs.
+- Define and execute product strategy and vision for digital platforms, products and services, aligning with business goals and needs.
 - Lead end-to-end product lifecycle: from discovery, ideation, roadmap planning, and development to launch and optimization.
 - Collaborate cross-functionally with engineering, design, marketing, data, and business stakeholders to deliver scalable, user-friendly digital solutions.
 - Manage stakeholder expectations through clear communication, regular updates, and aligning priorities across teams.